It may not come as a surprise that I didn’t read a whole lot of post-apocalyptic fiction in 2020.

 We are introduced to an early industrial society rebuilding after a global pandemic centuries ago; we learn of a failed expedition to locate a repository of ancient Roadmaker knowledge in which everyone but a single survivor perished; we meet a cast of characters mumbling about embarking on a second attempt.

 It’s right there in the title and on the cover: this book is about a journey.
 And yet readers must first slog through 25,000 words of watching the protagonists make sandwiches and fill their Thermoses.
 Much like the relics they search for, Eternity Road is in some sense an artifact from another era when books were sold by the pound.

-The story entertains once the characters get off their asses and set out, and as I read, I kept stopping to check Google Maps to follow the group’s progress based on the landmarks noted in the text.
+The story entertains once the characters get off their asses and set out, and as I read, I kept checking Google Maps to follow the group’s progress based on the landmarks noted in the text.
 The America that collapsed was a more advanced version than our own, and many of the obstacles the party faces involve AIs and automation still purring among the ruined cities and towns.
 This, combined with the RPG collection of characters — a wizardly scholar, a woodsman tracker, a healer, etc. — strongly reminded me of the 80s game Gamma World minus all of the mutants and monsters, doubling down on the book’s nostalgia factor.

 Eternity Road is a throwback on another level, too: it’s optimistic sci-fi.
 Commonly post-apoc ends with the protagonists adapted to their new world but rarely is the world itself changed.
 McDevitt instead returns to a rosier view of America and mankind in general, believing in science and rationality and technocracy — in his future, rediscovered technology will be accepted by people and put to beneficial use.
 While the past few years give me reason to doubt that’s always the case, such idealism is a cozy campfire in the long dark wilderness of 2020.